django-ftl/django-ftl/docs/usage.rst

   found correctly.

-  Finally, django-ftl will also find the FTL files if you name the directories in Unix convention with underscores e.g. ``en_GB``, although for the sake of consistency and other tools this is also not recommended.
+  Finally, django-ftl will also find the FTL files if you name the directories in Unix “locale name” convention with underscores e.g. ``en_GB``, although for the sake of consistency and other tools this is also not recommended.

 * Within each specific locale directory, create another directory with the name of your app.
 This is necessary to give a separate namespace for your FTL files, so that they don't clash with the FTL files that might be provided by other Django apps.
-By doing it this way, you can reference FTL files from other apps in your app — this is very similar to how templates and static files work in Django
+By doing it this way, you can reference FTL files from other apps in your app — this is very similar to how templates and static files work in Django.

 * Within that ``myapp`` directory, you can add any number of further sub-directories, and can split your FTL files up into as many files as you